Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Attacks

-Robust Adversarial Reinforcement Learning (\textbf{RARL}) \mycite{pinto_robust_2017} is the first work that applies the principle of Adversarial Policies for crafting effective perturbations in the dynamics of the environment to maximize an Adversarial Reward.
-In the formulation of RARL the training of the adversary is untargeted, it means that the adversarial reward is simply the opposite of the reward of the agent $r_\xi = - r$.\\ A representation of the integration and usage of Adversarial Policies Attacks to add transition perturbations in an RL context is shown in Figure \ref{fig:adversarial_policy_dynamics_attack}.
+\paragraph{Adversarial Policies (Black-Box)}\ \\ Adversarial policies for dynamics perturbations are \textit{neural networks} that produce perturbations conditioned on the current observation.
+The neural network $\xi$ outputs $a^{\xi} = \xi(x_t)$ to perturb environment dynamics.
+Representative designs include: \textbf{Robust Adversarial Reinforcement Learning} (RARL) \mycite{pinto2017robust}, which is the first framework to apply the principle of adversarial policies to craft effective perturbations in the environment dynamics in order to maximize an adversarial reward.
+The type of perturbation permitted is defined by the action space $A^{\xi,T}$ of the adversarial policy.
+At each time step $t$, the adversary selects an action $a^{\xi,T}_t$, which is applied to the environment simultaneously with the agent’s action $a_t$ through a modified transition function $T_\Psi(\cdot|s_t, a_t, a^{\xi,T}_t)$.
+In RARL’s formulation, the training of the adversary is untargeted—that is, the adversarial reward is simply defined as the negation of the agent’s reward, $r_\xi = - r$.

-There have been several variants since, like Risk Averse (\textbf{RA-RARL}) \mycite{pan_risk_2019} and Semi-Competitive (\textbf{SC-RARL}) \mycite{ma2018improved}.
-RA-RARL proposes a formulation with an ensemble of policies for the agent to defend against the adversary and adds some environment-specific risk penalization in the reward.
-SC-RARL proposes a formulation with an asymmetric reward, the reward of the adversary being the opposite of the reward of the agent with a penalization term that discourages large perturbations $r_\xi = -r + ||a^{\xi}||$. \mycite{ma2018improved} also uses a method called FSP \mycite{heinrich2015fictitious,heinrich2016deep} to use the trained adversary in a more effective way to improve the robustness of the defending agent by limiting its over-fitting on the adversarial perturbations, by strategically applying less effective attacks at a certain frequency.
-This will be discussed more precisely in Section \ref{sec:adv_training}.
+\textbf{Risk Averse RARL} (RA-RARL) \mycite{pan2019risk} augments RARL with an explicit risk term.
+They use an ensemble to estimate uncertainty/risk (variance of value estimates) for the adversary to optimize a risk-seeking objective.

-\textbf{Env-Search} \mycite{pan_characterizing_2022} is another variant where the adversarial reward is not based on the actual reward of the agent but is defined as the inverse of the distance between the state after perturbation to a target state $r_\xi = 1/||s_t,s_{target}||$.
-In this case, the adversarial is not anymore untargeted but is precisely based on another goal specifically designed for the adversary, which has to push the agent to a specific target state.
+\textbf{Env-Search} \mycite{pan2022characterizing} is another variant where the adversarial reward is not based on the actual reward of the agent but is defined as the inverse of the distance between the state after perturbation to a target state $r_\xi = 1/\|s_t-s_{target}\|_p$.